fred1234/BDLC_FS22/README.md

 .
 ├── disk.md             # how to add additional disk space
-├── install_hadoop.md   # how to install Apache Hadoop in Standalone Operation └── v1_homework.md      # homework for this session
+├── install_hadoop.md   # how to install Apache Hadoop in Standalone Operation └── v1_exercises.md      # exercises for this session
 ```

 ## [V2](./V2/)